As the watch industry’s glitziest annual get-together is cancelled due to Covid-19, watch lovers are invited to connect with brands online

 Overseas Perpetual Calendar Ultra-Thin, Vacheron Constantin

-Proving that blue and pink gold go together like raspberry gin and elderflower tonic – try it – is Vacheron Constantin’s Overseas Perpetual Calendar Ultra-Thin, which, from the accompanying lifestyle shots, looks like a completely inconspicuous little number whose wearer would never want you noticing.
+Proving that blue and pink gold go together like raspberry gin and elderflower tonic is Vacheron Constantin’s Overseas Perpetual Calendar Ultra-Thin, which, from the accompanying lifestyle shots, I think you'll agree, looks like a completely inconspicuous little number.

 It’s the first time Vacheron Constantin has married a blue-lacquered dial with this particular type of gold (5N 18K, to get technical), which extends from the watch’s case and bracelet to its hour markers, hands and moon disc.
 There’s also a gold oscillating weight visible through a sapphire crystal case-back – although that’s made of more ‘standard’ 22K gold.